DataDog/integrations-extras/logzio/README.md

 ## Setup

-This section will be used to generate the "Configuration" tab of the integration tile.

-### Configuration

-_To import alerts into Datadog, you need to take the following steps:_
+To import alerts into Datadog, you need to take the following steps:

-1. Use a Datadog API key to create a new alert endpoint in Logz.io.
+1. Use a Datadog API key to create a new alert endpoint in Logz.io
-2. Create a new alert in Logz.io for a specific query.
+2. Create a new alert in Logz.io for a specific query

-** For a detailed description of the steps, see [this article](http://logz.io/blog/log-correlation-datadog/).**
+For a detailed description of the steps, see [this article](http://logz.io/blog/log-correlation-datadog/).